"Let food be thy medicine and medicine be thy food."

 Intermittent Fasting

-Intermittent fasting is an eating pattern that cycles between periods of fasting and eating.
-It doesn’t prescribe specific foods to eat or avoid but rather focuses on when you should eat.
+Intermittent fasting is an eating pattern alternating between periods of fasting and eating without specifying foods to eat or avoid.
+Popular approaches include:

 Intermittent fasting has been linked to numerous health benefits, including weight loss, improved metabolic health, and even longevity.